-The NSAID class of drugs includes aspirin, acetaminophen (Tylenol) and ibuprofen, as well as many newer and safer drugs such as Rimadyl, Deramaxx and Metacam.
+The NSAID class of drugs includes aspirin, acetaminophen (Tylenol), and ibuprofen, as well as many newer and safer drugs such as Rimadyl, Deramaxx, and Metacam.
 Many of our clients have concerns about the safety of these medications but most of the time these newer drugs

 are extremely safe for both humans and animals.
-Many people use the internet to research their pets’ medications and find information that is biased, inflammatory and often downright untrue.
+Many people use the internet to research their pets’ medications and find information that is biased, inflammatory, and often downright untrue.
 Before you panic about how these medications will affect your pet, read on.

 Safety concerns for older drugs such as aspirin are very real.
-In humans, use of aspirin is responsible for thousands of deaths each year, mostly from kidney failure or perforated gastric ulcers.
+In humans, the use of aspirin is responsible for thousands of deaths each year, mostly from kidney failure or perforated gastric ulcers.
 Tylenol can cause liver failure when taken with alcoholic beverages.
 Most of us have taken these medications many times in our lives without terrible consequences and without a second thought.
 However, the risks are real and can be very serious.
 In dogs, the dose of aspirin that controls pain is higher than the amount necessary to cause stomach ulcers.
 Virtually every dog that gets aspirin for more than a few days at a dose that will control pain develops stomach ulcers.
 Even a tiny dose of acetaminophen can be fatal for cats.

-Our newer Cox-2 specific non-steroidal drugs are several orders of magnitude safer than these older
+Our newer Cox-2-specific non-steroidal drugs are several orders of magnitude safer than these older

 drugs.
 The risks for kidney or liver damage are only 1 in 10,000 patients, and gastric ulcers are much less likely with these drugs as well.
 This doesn’t mean that your pet won’t have side effects but they are usually mild and if caught early they are completely reversible.
 Ulcers are